hoomand/weblog/content/posts/2021-06-27--Piano_In_The_Time_Of_Corona.md

 If you've been following me here (congratz! with one post every 9 month, you are a true fan), you should have noticed that my [previous post](/posts/mental-preparation-to-let-your-project-go) was quite grim.
 With the start of [Corona virus pandemic](https://www.who.int/health-topics/coronavirus#tab=tab_1) and the fact that my project was almost shutdown, I suddenly found myself with an extra hour a day.

-I had Piano training for about a year back in highschool and always wanted to pick up where I left off.
+I had Piano training for about a year back in highschool and always wanted to pick up where I had left off.
 Listening to the Piano always brought back memories of playing it, but I never had time.
 This time I thought let's do it!

 After some research, I found a good piano teacher who was specialized in working with adults here in Sydney.
-All I needed was a Piano that I could find online and I had officially started my lessons again!
+All I needed was a Piano that I could find and order online and voila!
+I had officially started my lessons again!

 I decided to record my progress over time and that's how [Piano Escape](https://www.youtube.com/channel/UCtg1KNM6GkZtMStdayWtaUA) youtube channel was created!